 With a peanut butter center, they're gluten-free, rich, chocolaty, creamy and crispy!
 Great for dessert or a snack, they're a huge win with kids and adults alike.

 - 6 tablespoons plus about 2 teaspoons unsalted butter

 - 2 tablespoons cocoa powder

 - 3 3/4 cups rice cereal (I use Erewhon Crispy Brown Rice, Gluten-Free)

 - 3/4 cup semi-sweet chocolate chips

-- Now you can evenly divide the chocolate chips on top of each treat.
-Pop the pan(s) in the oven just long enough to melt the chocolate chips, about 4 minutes.
+Now evenly divide the chocolate chips on top of each treat.
+Pop in the preheated 350 degree F oven just long enough to melt the chocolate chips, about 2 minutes.
 As soon as they come out of the oven, use a small, flat spreading knife to smooth the melted chocolate to coat the surface of each treat.